electron/electron/docs/api/browser-window.md

       English and not localized.
     * `navigateOnDragDrop` Boolean (optional) - Whether dragging and dropping a file or link onto the page causes a navigation.
 Default is `false`.
-    * `nodeSupportInSubFrames` Boolean (optional) - Experimental option for enabling NodeJS support in sub-frames such as iframes.
-This may have an increased chance of memory leaks.
-All your preloads will load for every iframe, you can use `process.isMainFrame` to determine if you are in the main frame or not.
-If you have `nodeIntegration=false` and `nodeSupportInSubFrames=true` your preloads will still run in iframes with node enabled but nodeIntegration will be disabled for all iframe content just like your main frame.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from